-In addition to the above configuration options you can use \$POWERLINE_COMMAND environment variable to tell shell or tmux to use specific powerline implementation and \$POWERLINE_CONFIG to tell zsh or tmux where powerline-config script is located.
+In addition to the above configuration options \$POWERLINE_COMMAND environment variable can be used to tell shell or tmux to use specific powerline implementation and \$POWERLINE_CONFIG_COMMAND to tell zsh or tmux where powerline-config script is located.
 This is mostly useful for putting powerline into different directory.